nirvan840/Client-Server-LLM-API-Calls/README.md

    <summary> <i> Batch File </i> </summary>

    ### Batch Files
-   - Simple, text-based scripts are used mainly to automate tasks within the Windows environment.
+   - Simple, text-based scripts are mainly used to automate Windows environment tasks.
 They are easy to create and modify but limited in functionality and performance.
    - They are interpreted line by line by the command-line interpreter (e.g., cmd.exe on Windows).

    ### .EXE Files